jfrog/frogbot/docs/install-gitlab.md

 3. Add a job named **frogbot-scan** to your **.gitlab-ci.yml** file in your GitLab repository using the code block below.

 **Important**
-- For npm, yarn 2, NuGet or .NET: Make sure to set the command in a way that it downloads your project dependencies as the value of the **JF_INSTALL_DEPS_CMD** variable.
-For example, `npm i` or `nuget restore`
+- Set the **JF_INSTALL_DEPS_CMD** variable below, or the **installCommand** property in your frogbot-config.yml file, if the project uses npm, yarn 2, NuGet or .NET to download its dependencies
 - Make sure that either **JF_USER** and **JF_PASSWORD** or **JF_ACCESS_TOKEN** are set, **but not both**.

 ```yml